jhipster/jhipster-guides/guides/05_updating_your_back-end.md

 }
 ```

-If you check in the `TicketRepository.java` file, you will see that the method has been already implemented, that is why this time you didn't to modify anything in that file.
+If you check in the <walkthrough-editor-open-file filePath="BugTrackerJHipster/src/main/java/com/mycompany/bugtracker/repository/TicketRepository.java" text="TicketRepository.java"></walkthrough-editor-open-file> file, you will see that the method has been already implemented, that is why this time you didn't to modify anything in that file.

 With the previous code added, we've supplemented our API with a new mapping: to see if the endpoint works as intended, start up your application and log in as an admin.